Calabi-Yau manifolds realizing symplectically rigid monodromy tuples: Proof of Theorem

 \section{Proof of Theorem~\ref{DoranMalmendier}}

-In Sections~\ref{step1}-\ref{step4} we have defined an iterative construction that produces families of elliptically fibered Calabi-Yau $n$-folds with section from families of elliptic Calabi-Yau varieties of one dimension lower by a combination of a quadratic twist and a rational base transformation encoded in the generalized functional invariant.
+In Section~\ref{prelim} we have defined an iterative construction that produces families of elliptically fibered Calabi-Yau $n$-folds with section from families of elliptic Calabi-Yau varieties of one dimension lower by a combination of a quadratic twist and a rational base transformation encoded in the generalized functional invariant.
 Moreover, all Weierstrass models are obtained through a sequence of constructions that start with the quadric pencil in Equation~(\ref{quadric_pencil}).
-Each step $n= 1, 2, 3, 4$ of our iterative construction has also provided a family of a closed transcendental $n$-cycle for each family of $n$-folds as the warped product of the corresponding transcendental cycle in dimension $n-1$ with a Pochhammer contour.
+Each step $n= 1, 2, 3, 4$ of our iterative construction has also provided a family of a closed transcendental $n$-cycle for each family of $n$-folds as the warped product of the corresponding transcendental cycle in dimension $n-1$.
 Upon integration of this cycle with the holomorphic $n$-form we obtain a period for the family of elliptically fibered Calabi-Yau $n$-folds with section.
 By construction, the period is holomorphic on the unit disk about the point $t=0$ of maximally unipotent monodromy.
-Each holomorphic period is then annihilated by a Picard-Fuchs operator which is a Calabi-Yau type operator in the sense of \cite{MR2282972}.
+Each holomorphic period is then annihilated by a Picard-Fuchs operator which is a Calabi-Yau operator in the sense of \cite{MR2282972}.
+The proof of Theorem~\ref{DoranMalmendier} proceeds as follows: Bogner and Reiter classified all $\operatorname{Sp}(4,\mathbb{C})$-rigid, quasi-unipotent local systems which have a maximal unipotent element and are induced by fourth-order Calabi-Yau operators.
+In particular, they obtained explicit expressions for all Calabi-Yau operators and closed formulas for special solutions of them.
+We prove that we have realized all of these operators and holomorphic periods.
+There are the four cases: \begin{enumerate} \item The \emph{hypergeometric case} consist of 14 operators called $P_1(4,10,4)$ \cite{MR2980467}*{Theorem~6.1}.
+These operators precisely coincide with the 14 operators of Equations~(\ref{L4mu}) and (\ref{L4mu18}) obtained by the twist construction for parameters given in Table~\ref{tab:VHS}. \item The \emph{extra case} consist of 16 operators called $P_2(4,6,6)$ \cite{MR2980467}*{Theorem~6.3}.
+These operators precisely coincide with the 16 operators of Equation~(\ref{operator3tilde}) obtained by the twist construction for parameters listed in Table~\ref{tab:VHS5}. \item The \emph{even case} consist of 16 operators called $P_2(4,6,8)$ \cite{MR2980467}*{Theorem~6.4}.
+These operators precisely coincide with the 16 operators of Equation~(\ref{rk4even_a}) obtained by the twist construction for parameters listed in Table~\ref{tab:VHS4}. \item The \emph{odd case} consist of 14 operators called $P_1(4,8,4)$ \cite{MR2980467}*{Theorem~6.2}.
+These operators precisely coincide with the Yifan-Yang pullbacks in Equations~(\ref{opYY1}) of the 14 operators of Equations~(\ref{operator4}) obtained by the twist construction for the parameters listed in Table~\ref{tab:VHS_YYPB}. \end{enumerate} $\square$ \begin{remark} We constructed all symplectically rigid Calabi-Yau operators as Picard-Fuchs operators of families of Calabi-Yau varieties.
+These operators are rank-four, degree-two, irreducible Calabi-Yau operators with three regular singular points.
+In addition to these operators, there are four additional rank-four, degree-two, irreducible Calabi-Yau operators with three regular singular points in the AESZ database~\cite{Almkvist:aa}.
+The additional cases, 84, 254, 255, 406, have as degree-one term an irreducible polynomial (over $\mathbb{Q}[t]$) of degree four; see Remark~\ref{rem:non-rigid_irred}. \end{remark}